electricbookworks/ebw-training/must-have-tech-skills/text/01-context.md

 If you have to make money from your product, personas are also useful for predicting sales, and therefore in creating project budgets.
 For example: let's say your persona's name is Elizabeth.
 How many people like Elizabeth can your sales and marketing reach?
 If that's not enough people, do you need to change your persona, or add more personas?

 Lots of personas isn't necessarily a good thing.
 The more you have, the harder it will be to make decisions, because your personas may have competing interests.

-And when those people step out into the Internet, they are stepping into a wild, wild world.

 ## Change and the living Internet